ml-electron-project/NNfunctional/README.md

 "(where you installed PySCF)/pyscf/dft/numint.py" into numint.py in this folder.

 ## Licence

 MIT License.

-##How to cite
+##

-Please cite the following work if you want to use CGCNN.
+lease cite the following work if you want to use